Skip to content

 Build or attach a financial case

-The financial case is the forward-looking decision model behind the business case — the NPV, IRR and payback that inform the invest / continue call.
+The financial case is the forward-looking decision model behind the business case.
+It holds the NPV (net present value), IRR (internal rate of return) and payback that inform the invest / continue call.
 This guide shows you how to build one in Tollgate or attach your own.

 • You need edit rights, and the business case should be in Discovery (Exploring) or Draft.